Eloco/aws-lambda-playwright/README.md

 # aws-lambda-playwright

-AWS lambda with ASYNC Playwright (Webkit)
+AWS lambda with ASYNC Playwright (Only supprt Webkit due to lib and permission issue on chrommium and firefox)

-(not support aws cloud due to lib and permission issue on chrommium and firefox)
+(test passed on HTTP API gat way)

 ## INTRO